GRANDE COURSE ZIG-ZAG À

 Players used coloured dice, with which they either advance one or two towns, get blocked, or pay a chip to the pot.
 The first player to reach Paris gets the contents of the pot.

-There are four different starting points in the board, which is quite sensible since the riders are quite big.
-This makes the game more similar to the Montecarlo rally than to the Tour de France.
+There are four different starting points on the board, which is quite sensible since the riders are quite big.
+This makes the race more similar to the Montecarlo rally than to the Tour de France.

 The refreshments are mainly alcoholic.
 This, of course, would be unthinkable nowadays.